top of page

 THERE IS A SIGNIFICANT RISK THAT IF STELL SOLAR FARM GOES AHEAD, MORE WILL FOLLOW & BATTERIES MAY BE ADDED

-(the substation is never going to be removed)
+(The substation is never going to be removed)

 REASONS TO OBJECT